About CWI

 Executive Director

-Chris Howard earned a Bachelor of Science degree in Exercise Science at the University of Pittsburgh and a Master of Science degree in Exercise Science and Health Promotion, Wellness, and Fitness at California University of Pennsylvania.
-He is certified by the American Council on Exercise as an Advanced Health and Fitness Specialist and personal trainer and as an Exercise Physiologist by the American College of Sports Medicine.
+He holds a Bachelor of Science in Exercise Science from the University of Pittsburgh and a Master of Science in Exercise Science with a concentration in Health Promotion, Wellness, and Fitness from California University of Pennsylvania.
+Christopher is nationally certified by the American College of Sports Medicine as an Exercise Physiologist and by the American Council on Exercise as an Advanced Health and Fitness Specialist and Personal Trainer.

 Board of Directors